 Utah MLK Commission

-The Martin Luther King Jr. Human Rights Commission was created by executive order on July 1, 1991. the Commission consists of twenty members representing the diversity of the State of Utah appointed by the governor to two-year terms.
+The Martin Luther King Jr. Human Rights Commission was created by executive order on July 1, 1991. the Commission consists of members representing the diversity of the State of Utah appointed by the governor to two-year terms.
 The Commission meets quarterly and coordinates efforts to:

 Promote Human Rights Day by: